Events

 Morristown, NJ 07960

-Please register online by noon on Monday, Sept 8th, 2024 at www.mcpanj.com If you have questions or prefer not to register online, please contact Sarah Dougherty, at Sarah@doughertypsyd.com or 973-539-6677.
+Please register online by Monday, Sept 7 at www.mcpanj.com.
+If you have questions or prefer not to register online, please contact Beverly Tignor at Beverly.tignor@gmail.com or 973-543-6438.

 Americans with Disabilities Act: This location is ADA accessible.
-For accommodations, please make requests at least 14 days prior to the event: Sarah Dougherty, at Sarah@doughertypsyd.com or 973-539-6677.
+For accommodations, please make requests at least 14 days prior to the event: Beverly Tignor at Beverly.tignor@gmail.com or 973-543-6438.

 This program is co-sponsored by NJPA and the Morris County Psychological Association.
 NJPA is approved by the American Psychological Association to sponsor continuing education for psychologists.
 NJPA maintains responsibility for this program and its content.
-The program is approved for 1.5 CE credit.
-The cost of a CE Certificate is $15 for NJPA members, $25 for non-members.
-Some NJPA membership tiers have discounted rates.
+The program is approved for 1.0 CE credit.
+The cost of a CE Certificate is $15 for NJPA members, and $40 for non-members.

 • 12:00 PM - 2:00 PM